akka/akka/akka-contrib/docs/aggregator.rst

 Pitfalls
 --------
-The current implementation does not match the sender of the message.
+* The current implementation does not match the sender of the message.
 This is designed to work with :class:`ActorSelection` as well as :class:`ActorRef`.
   Without the sender, there is a chance a received message can be matched by more than one partial function.
 The partial function that was registered via :class:`expect` or :class:`expectOnce` first (chronologically) and is not yet de-registered by :class:`unexpect` takes precedence in this case.
 Developers should make sure the messages can be uniquely matched or the wrong logic can be executed for a certain message.

+* The :class:`sender` referenced in any :class:`expect` or :class:`expectOnce`
+  logic refers to the sender of that particular message and not the sender of the original message.
+The original sender still needs to be saved so a final response can be sent back.

+* :class:`context.become` is not supported when extending the :class:`Aggregator`
+  trait.

 Sorry, there is not yet a Java implementation of the aggregator pattern available.